tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Lastly, go to the Amazon S3 console to remove the buckets created for the activity by highlighting the following:

-* Select the bucket you want to delete, next, click on the "Delete" button.
+* Select the bucket you want to delete.
+Then click the "Delete" button.

   ![Deleting Amazon S3 bucket](Images/delete-amazon-s3-bucket.png)